New! ACT QBank Now Available | Study smarter for the updated digital test.

 We believe that if practice feels like the actual exam, then the actual exam will feel like practice.
 UWorld simulates the actual ACT, so you’ll have all the confidence you need come exam day.

-Practice ACT English Sample Questions Anywhere at Any Time
+Practice ACT English Questions Anywhere at Any Time

-Swap social media scrolling for ACT English review with the UWorld College Prep mobile app.
+Swap social media scrolling with practicing ACT English questions with the UWorld College Prep mobile app.
 Your results are automatically saved and synced across devices, allowing you to easily track your progress.
 Download the app today!

 Great ACT English Scores make Students Happy